In the guide

 There is a general requirement to display prices for retail goods on offer; however, if the goods can only be obtained as a result of a service (such as a consultation) there is no need to price the goods.
 If your services have a 'fixed price' then you must provide your customers with price information (using a price list, for example).

 Prices you display must be accurate.
 It is an unfair commercial practice to give false or deceptive information about the price of goods, to omit material information about the price (such as compulsory additional charges or taxes) or if the value of any 'saving' displayed on a special offer was exaggerated.

 See 'Providing price information' for more information.Back to top

-Please note that the inclusion of an organisation in the list does not imply any approval or warranty as to the standing or capability of that organisation by the Chartered Trading Standards Institute.Back to top
+Please note that a link to an organisation in the list does not imply any approval or warranty as to the standing or capability of that organisation by the Chartered Trading Standards Institute.Back to top

 Last reviewed / updated: May 2020

 In this update